Cray-HPE/docs-csm/operations/network/external_dns/External_DNS_Failing_to_Discover_Services_Workaround.md

 # External DNS Failing to Discover Services Workaround

 Many external DNS issues can be worked around by directly connecting to the desired backend service.
 This can circumvent authentication and authorization protections, but it may be necessary to access specific services when mitigating critical issues.

-Istio's ingress gateway uses Gateway and VirtualService objects to configure how traffic is routed to backend services.
-Currently, there is only one gateway supporting the Customer Access Network \(CAN\), which is services/services-gateway.
+Istio's ingress gateway uses `Gateway` and `VirtualService` objects to configure how traffic is routed to backend services.
+Currently, there is only one gateway supporting the
+Customer Access Network \(CAN\), which is `services/services-gateway`.
 It is configured to support traffic for any host.
-Consequently, it is the VirtualService objects that ultimately control routing based on hostname.
+It is the `VirtualService` objects that ultimately control routing based on hostname.

 Use this procedure to resolve any external DNS routing issues with backend services.

-### Prerequisites

-This procedure requires administrative privileges.

-### Procedure
+## Procedure

-1. Search for the VirtualService object that corresponds to the desired service.
+1. Search for the `VirtualService` object that corresponds to the desired service.

     The command below will list all external hostnames.

     ```bash
-    ncn-w001# kubectl get vs -A | grep -v '[*]'
+    ncn-mw# kubectl get vs -A | grep -v '[*]'
+    ```

+    Example output:

+    ```text
     NAMESPACE        NAME                              GATEWAYS                       HOSTS                                                      AGE
     istio-system     kiali                             [services/services-gateway]    [kiali-istio.SYSTEM_DOMAIN_NAME]                           2d16h
     istio-system     prometheus                        [services/services-gateway]    [prometheus-istio.SYSTEM_DOMAIN_NAME]                      2d16h